ckeditor/ckeditor4-docs/guides/dev/features/magicline/README.md

 {@img magicline_03.png}

-See also the [working Magic Line sample](../samples/magicline.html) that showcases how Magic Line helps solve issues with cursor placement before or after elements such as nested tables, `<div>` elements, adjacent lists or multiple horizontal rules.

 ## Styling the Magic Line

 If the default striking red color does not suit you, you can easily modify it by setting the CKEDITOR.config.magicline_color configuration option, for example: